João Bravim

-João Victor Donna Bravim (born 3 May 1998) is a Brazilian professional footballer who plays as a goalkeeper for Casa Pia.
+João Victor Donna Bravim (born 3 May 1998) is a Brazilian professional footballer who plays as a goalkeeper for Liga Portugal 2 club União de Leiria, on loan from Santa Clara.

 Professional career

 Bravim is a youth product of the Brazilian clubs Rio Branco, América Mineiro, Cruzeiro and Santos, before moving to Portugal with Alverca in 2018.
 He began his senior career with Alverca in the Portuguese third division in the 2019–20 season.
 He transferred to LigaPro side Casa Pia on 1 October 2020, where he acted as reserve goalkeeper.
 After helping them achieve promotion into the Primeira Liga for the 2022–23 season, Bravim extended his contract with Casa Pia on 13 June 2022.

+On 7 July 2023, Bravim signed a two-year contract with Liga Portugal 2 club Santa Clara.

+On 4 January 2024, Santa Clara loaned Bravim to his first professional club, Alverca, competing in Liga 3.

+On 2 July 2025, Bravim moved on loan to União de Leiria, with an option to buy.

 Personal life

 Born in Brazil, Bravim is of Italian descent.